 March 29, 2019

 TMJ disorder is a chronic inflammation of the joint that joins the upper and lower jaw.
-TMJ therapy in Denver involves relieving the physical discomfort and diagnosing the root cause of the problem.
+TMJ therapy in Denver involves diagnosing the root cause of the problem and relieving the physical discomfort.
 In many cases, this is accomplished using conservative forms of treatment such as pain relievers and lifestyle changes.
 In other cases, the patient’s symptoms mandate surgical methods.
 A qualified dentist or oral surgeon can help you to find relief.
+Your journey to better health begins by knowing a little bit about how TMJ disorder works.

 A Stress Barometer